Night Ferry to Pathos

 Perched precariously atop several narrow metal seats, with the table slightly obscuring the white lights above, I could see why it hadn't been snatched.

-Laying my bag under the table and folding my denim shirt into a makeshift pillow, I realised that a restful kip between the copious amounts of diabolical black coffee and my surroundings was delusional.
+Laying my bag under the table and folding my denim shirt into a makeshift pillow, I realized that a restful kip between the copious amounts of diabolical black coffee and my surroundings was delusional.

 Discerning the ship's location without phone service or wifi was difficult, yet I knew we were sailing somewhere through the darkness of the Ionian Sea.